NapoleonDLP/Pinch-me/README.md

 # Pinch me
-Wake up in a new country every morning.
+Wake up in a different country every morning.